Munich 2016

-Munich 2016 is a solo piano album by American pianist and composer Keith Jarrett containing music recorded live on July 16, 2016 at Philharmonic Hall, Munich during a European tour.
-It was released by ECM Records on two CDs in November 2019.
+Munich 2016 is a live solo double-album by American pianist and composer Keith Jarrett recorded at the Philharmonic Hall in Munich on July 16, 2016 and released on ECM in November 2019.

 2016 solo concerts

 According to www.keithjarrett.org, in 2016 Jarrett played a total of 8 solo piano concerts.
-Munich 2016 was recorded at the last of those concerts, on the last night of his European tour.
+Munich 2016 was recorded at the last of those concerts, on the last night of his European tour, which retroactively became Jarrett's final.